plinkysynth/wavetable/README.md

 Wavs must be in this format:

-- 1024 or 2048 samples
+- a single cycle waveform, of at least 512 samples (this tool resamples it to 512)
 - 16 bits
 - mono

-The generator downsamples the waves for Plinky (32kHz).
+The generator downsamples the waves for Plinky (32kHz) and generates various octaves pre-filtered.

 ## Building